Logistics marketing needs to speak to something besides what they do

 For consumers and business people alike, affirmation reigns supreme.
 But it is even more of a driver in business because fear has such a strong pull when important decisions are made.
 You want to align with something that feels right for you and those around you, so that you can say, “They get it.”

 If the brand feels wrong, then it’s eliminated from consideration.

 It’s a little like this.
 In the early 80s, Bruce Feirstein wrote a tongue-in-check book called “Real Men Don’t Eat Quiche.”
 Even though Feirstein was actually mocking the idea, for years men wouldn’t be caught dead eating quiche.
 Even though it only contains eggs, cheese and ham on crust.
 It is basically a southern biscuit masquerading as a pie.

 Nonetheless, the brand of quiche took a hit because it lost affirmation.

-The same is true in logistics, that brands can eliminate themselves because some have a brand face (the reflection of the “customer”) that doesn’t jibe.
-For example, one of the many mistakes logistics companies make is that they appear “dumb.”
+The same is true in logistics branding, that brands can eliminate themselves because some have a brand face (the reflection of the “customer”) that doesn’t jibe.
+(Read our case study on Trivantage logistics here) For example, one of the many mistakes logistics companies make is that they appear “dumb.”
 So many logistics brands are just about transportation.
 Yet, the reason to outsource those capabilities is to acquire “smarts.”
 Not steel and wheels.

 “Smart” does feed into the affirmation of the right choice much stronger than simply sounding and looking and feeling like a trucking company.